How to Play D&D Online with AI: A Complete Guide

 - Session consistency -- Campaigns die when one player cancels three sessions in a row.
 The momentum breaks and never recovers.

-AI Game Masters solve the DM shortage entirely.
-Instead of waiting for a human to prepare and run a campaign, a purpose-built AI handles world-building, NPC interactions, combat resolution, and narrative pacing in real time.
-You type what your character does, and the AI responds as a Dungeon Master would -- describing scenes, roleplaying NPCs, running combat encounters, and adapting the story to your choices.
+Instead of waiting for a human to prepare and run a campaign, the AI describes scenes, roleplays NPCs, runs combat encounters, and adapts the story to your choices in real time.
+You type what your character does, and the AI responds as a Dungeon Master would.

 This is not the same as chatting with ChatGPT and pretending it is a DM.
 Dedicated AI Game Master platforms like LoreKeeper are built specifically for tabletop RPGs.
 They enforce game rules, track character stats, manage inventory, run tactical combat with initiative and dice rolls, and maintain persistent world state across sessions.
 The difference is like comparing a text editor to a full-featured IDE.